T. M. Opera O: Stud career

-T M Opera O was retired to stud in 2002, during which he covered 98 mares.
+T. M. Opera O was retired to stud in 2002, during which he covered 98 mares.
 He was not considered a success and interest in him steadily declined.
-His most successful offspring on the flat was T M Yokado, winner of the Queen Sho.
-T M Toppazure became his leading money earner after a successful second career as a jumper.
-T M Opera O died suddenly after suffering a heart attack at the Hakuba Bokujo Farm, Hokkaido, in May 2018.
+His most successful offspring on the flat was T. M. Yokado, winner of the Queen Sho.
+T. M. Toppazure became his leading money earner after a successful second career as a jumper.
+T. M. Opera O died suddenly after suffering a heart attack at the Hakuba Bokujo, Hokkaido, on May 17, 2018.
+T. M. Opera O's funeral ceremony was held on June 15, 2018 at Hakuba Bokujo together with Goshawk Ken, another horse that died three days prior to T. M. Opera O.